Pennsylvania TANF

 How do I apply for cash assistance in PA?

-Now you can apply for TANF from the comfort of your home using COMPASS — an online application for Pennsylvanians to apply for benefits including SNAP.
+Now you can apply for TANF from the comfort of your home using COMPASS or in person at your local County Assistance Office (CAO).

 Once your application is approved, your benefits are deposited using Electronic Benefit Transfer (EBT) onto a “Pennsylvania Access Card” which can be used wherever EBT is accepted or to withdraw cash at an ATM.